Data Mapping

 columns

 columns is a list of columns that Imposm should create for this table.
 Each column is a YAML object with a type and a name and optionally key, args and from_member.
+The legacy name of columns parameter is fields, but it should not be used.
+If both columns and fields exist in the same mapping, fields will be used.
+Support for ``fields` will be removed in the future versions.

 name